To ensure a high technical quality of the conference and its proceedings, the PVSC publication process relies on two main elements:

 - A rigorous peer review process of all submitted abstracts

 - A “no paper, no podium” policy – all presenters must submit a manuscript to be published by the IEEE in a single volume of the Proceedings of the PVSC

 The timing of the abstract submission and review process enables the conference to establish the technical program, while also giving the authors ample time before the conference to prepare their manuscript for the conference proceedings.
-There is also the possibility to submit contributions to the conference after the official deadline as “late-news submissions.”
-These submissions, however, will be considered by default as poster presentations and can only be promoted in exceptional cases to an oral presentation.
+There is also the possibility to submit contributions to the conference after the official January deadline as “a late submission.”
+For this year's virtual conference, late abstract submissions will be considered for both oral or poster presentations.

-The disposition of the review process is then typically communicated to the corresponding author by e-mail in March.
+The disposition of the review process is then typically communicated to the corresponding author by e-mail.
 Please note that it is important that the corresponding author can be contacted throughout the entire publication process.
 Authors are requested to confirm or decline their conference contribution at this point in time.

-The final manuscript is due at the manuscript deadline in early June, just prior to the conference.
+The final manuscript will be due just prior to the conference.
 This deadline is an important aspect of the conference’s “no paper, no podium” policy: if the author has not submitted their manuscript, they will not be allowed to give their presentation.
 Proceedings should be 3-8 pages in length and must follow the Word or LaTex templates.
 In preparing conference proceedings, authors may expand upon the evaluation abstract or replace it with an entirely new version.
 However, starting in 2020, if the author does not replace the evaluation abstract with a Proceedings manuscript, the evaluation abstract will be automatically published in the Proceedings.